MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 > - Participating in Remote Assist mobile to Remote Assist on HoloLens calls.

 ## Prerequisites
+- In order to follow along with this guide, you must be using a mobile device with AR support.
+Learn more about device requirements [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/requirements).
 - Technicians must have a Remote Assist license.
 Visit our additional documentation to learn more about the [free trial licenses](../try-remote-assist.md) or [subscriptions](../buy-remote-assist.md).
 - Experts must have a Microsoft Teams license.
 Learn more [here](../teams-pc-all.md).